gtrdp/cs-rug-internship/LogBook/README.md

 		- Now we will work with 3 spots, each has two categories (LoS and non-LoS).
 		- Number of beacon will be: 5, 10, and 20.
 		- Data collection will be carried out 30 times, for each category.
+- **Thu Jun  9 13:06:59 CEST 2016**
+	- Ran the data collection.
+	- Resubscribing method to overcome the disconnected problem is proven to wrong.
+		- Tried many possible number of counter to reconnect, but it still did not work.
+	- Found another method to overcome the disconnect problem: reconnect when disconnected.
+		- By using `peripheral.on('disconnect')` method.
+	- Set up `VNC`  server in the thin clinet for the sake of measurement (efficiency).

 June #4 (Final Eval)
 --------------------